aframevr/aframe/docs/introduction/interactions-and-controllers.md

 ```

 Unfortunately, there is not yet a 3DoF controller component that abstracts well
-all the types of 3DoF controllers (i.e., Daydream, GearVR).
+all the types of 3DoF controllers (i.e., Oculus Go).
 We could create a
 custom controller that works with both controllers.
 It would be fairly easy to
 cover since 3DoF controllers do not offer much potential for interaction (i.e.,
 only rotational tracking with a touchpad).